 We require two academic letters of reference.
-When you submit your application, you also indicate two referees.
-The referees will receive an email from the system asking them to upload their reference letters via the applications portal.
-Letters of reference must have a university letterhead and be signed by the referee.
+When you submit your application via our application portal, you also indicate two referees.
+The referees will receive an email from the system asking them to upload their reference letters via the application portal.
+Letters of reference must be on university letterhead and signed by the referee.

 Can I waive the English test?

 - If you are a native English speaker;

 - If you received a university degree in a full-time study programme (of at least 4 semesters) which was exclusively taught in English.
 In this case, please submit a statement from the respective programme administration.

 An English test is required in all other cases.
 Short-term study abroad, au-pair home-stays or language school certificates will not be accepted as test replacements.